 Funding is key to this and the sector plans to invest £70bn by 2050 in the fabric, heating systems and components of their existing homes.
-However, analysis from Savills estimates that decarbonising all existing housing association homes will require at least an additional £36bn of investment, on top of the £70bn already planned.1
+However, analysis from Savills estimates that decarbonising all existing housing association homes will require at least an additional £36bn of investment, on top of the £70bn already planned.

-We welcomed the additional energy efficiency funding worth £6bn for 2025-2028 that the government announced in the November 2022 Autumn Statement, as well as the recent announcement that an additional £80m will be available for Wave 2.2 of the Social Housing Decarbonisation Fund.
+We have welcomed the government funding for this work through the Social Housing Decarbonisation Fund, particularly the £1.25bn announced in December 2023 for 2025 to 2028.
+This additional funding will enable social landlords to plan and invest in further retrofit works that will help lift residents out of fuel poverty, ensuring they live in warm homes that are affordable to heat.
 We strongly support the government's plans to consult on minimum energy efficiency standards (MEES) in the social housing sector.
 The combination of further funding and clear, comprehensive standards will enable the social housing sector to drive forward the decarbonisation of all 2.8 million housing association homes.